retrievercommunications/cluster-scheduler-demo/ecs/README.md

 In order to deploy to Amazon ECS, you unfortunately need to understand quite a bit of the AWS jargon.
 Here is a very quick intro:

-* EC2: A VM which runs in your cluster to containers get deployed to.
+* EC2: A VM which runs in your cluster that containers get deployed to.
 You need to choose an AMI for your EC2 instance.
 * AMI: Amazon Machine Image: a VM image containing the Operating System and any other required software
 * EC2 Instance Type: pick 't2.micro' this is one of the smallest and it is included in free-tier and for a demo is plenty
 * IAM Role - a set of permissions to access things within AWS.
-* Security Group (ASG) - basically firewall rules for your ECS instance which tells which ports to open. by default only SSH is open inbound and all ports are open outbound.
+* Security Group (ASG) - basically firewall rules for your EC2 instance which tells which ports to open. by default only SSH is open inbound and all ports are open outbound.
 You'll need to open any ports that your container exposes on the host.

 ## ECS Concepts

 ### Clusters
 A collection of EC2 instances that can run containers and that ECS can deploy tasks to.

-### Task Definitons
+### Task Definitions
 They specify which container (and which version) to deploy.
 You run a Task (based on a Task Definition) on a Cluster.
 These are versioned.